Trump bars new immigration green cards, not temporary visas

-WASHINGTON (AP) — President Donald Trump announced what he described as a “temporary suspension of immigration into the United States” on Tuesday.
+WASHINGTON (AP) — President Donald Trump announced what he described as a “temporary suspension of immigration into the United States.”
 But the executive order would bar only those seeking permanent residency, not temporary workers.

 “By pausing immigration we’ll help put unemployed Americans first in line for jobs as America reopens, so important,” Trump said at the White House.
 “It would be wrong and unjust for Americans laid off by the virus to be replaced with new immigrant labor flown in from abroad.”